Farmhouse Wide Plank 101: The Ultimate Guide

 Making a sustainable choice is important to many homeowners.
 The good news is that wood is a renewable resource, and you can find environmentally friendly options.
 According to AA Floors, "Wide plank wood flooring is popular because it looks old-fashioned and rustic, and it can also be a sustainable choice if sourced from responsibly managed forests."
 Look for products certified by organizations like the Forest Stewardship Council (FSC), which ensures the wood comes from forests that are managed in an environmentally and socially responsible way.
 Choosing flooring from a reputable supplier helps ensure you’re making a green choice.

-Match Your Flooring to Your Style
+How to Match Flooring to Your Home's Style

 The right flooring is the foundation of the farmhouse aesthetic.
 You want something that feels warm, authentic, and inviting.
 As Pioneer Floor points out, "Key elements of farmhouse flooring include natural materials, wide planks, and a slightly weathered look that adds character and warmth to any space."
 Look for woods with natural grain patterns, knots, and a bit of texture.
 Lighter woods like oak or maple can brighten up a room, while darker tones like hickory or walnut create a cozier, more rustic feel.
 Don’t forget to consider how the floor will pair with other elements like your wall panels and lighting fixtures.